RC Airplanes Simplified

 The engine manufacturer's recommendation is the other starting point.
 Always follow their advice!

-Once the decision has been made regarding the size of prop to try first then the next decision to be made is regarding the material to be chosen.
+Once the decision has been made regarding the size of to try first then the next decision to be made is regarding the material to be chosen.

-RC Airplane Propellers.The Mejzlik Carbo Fiber Prop.
-The carbon fiber RC airplane props are the latest in propeller technology.
-Generally used in the larger models, these props cost a bit more but for some applications they should be seriously considered.
+The carbon fiber RC airplane propellers are the latest in propeller technology.
+Generally used in the larger models, these propellers cost a bit more but for some applications they should be seriously considered.
 They offer the ultimate in blade stiffness and should have a long life.
 For further information I can suggest a visit to the Desert Aircraft website.
 They offer many types of RC airplane propellers, generally in the larger sizes, manufactured from both wood and carbon fiber.

 How Many Blades?